cuspime/cuspime.github.io/_pages/about.md

 * There is a really useful online book to learn a myriad of things about Python, Pandas, Seaborn, Machine learning and data science in general and can be found online, wait for it, for **free!!** Just [click here](https://jakevdp.github.io/PythonDataScienceHandbook/) and thank Jake.

+* To learn how to do [social networks mining](https://nbviewer.jupyter.org/github/ptwobrussell/Mining-the-Social-Web-2nd-Edition/tree/master/ipynb/)

 * One of the nicest Youtube channels I have ever came accross is **3Blue1Brown**.
 Particularly, I find this series on neural networks quite useful to understand what people are doing when calling keras:
 <iframe src="https://www.youtube.com/embed/aircAruvnKk"  width="300" height="200"  frameborder="0" ></iframe>

+* For a more technical (and useful) introduction to NN, use the [Google developers](https://codelabs.developers.google.com/?cat=TensorFlow) site.

 * Some really interesting jupyter notebooks to learn from can be found in [this list](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#machine-learning-statistics-and-probability)